Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Conclusion

 \section{Conclusion}

-In this paper, we presented \name{}, a system designed to reliably monitor uplink of all connections within sensitive areas while addressing key challenges in latency and scalability.
+In this paper, we presented \name{}, a system designed to reliably monitor the uplink of all LTE and 5G connections within sensitive areas while addressing key challenges in latency and scalability.
 Unlike other systems, \name{} relies only on the initial few messages to make a geofencing decision, enabling low-latency operation critical for rapid countermeasures.
+Through multiple evaluations on a commercial network, we show that \name{} is the first system in its category capable of monitoring 5G SA.
 Our system achieves high geofencing accuracy, even in non-line-of-sight environments, as demonstrated through evaluations in two separate deployments using different hardware platforms.
-In the second, full-scale deployment, \name{} achieved an impressive 99.66\% geofencing accuracy.
-Furthermore, the system proved robust and scalable to real-world conditions, and its performance remained uncompromised even after a return to the site nearly a year later.
+In the second, full-scale deployment, \name{} achieved a geofencing accuracy of 99.66\%.

+\begin{acks} The authors would like to thank Patrick Leu for valuable discussions regarding the system design and for insightful suggestions, including the concept of using physical walls to increase the effect of opposing-facing antennas, which helped shape the final implementation. \end{acks}